aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_router/react_router.md

 ### Installation

-With Webpack, you can use npm to install
+With Webpack, you can use npm to install React Router:

 ```
+npm intall react-router --save
 ```

 ### Basics